+Recv-6.4: The following steps are in addition to the procedures defined in clause 7.3.3.4

+Check if the notificationEventType is set to ‘Blocking_Update‘.
+If so, the Hosting CSE shall return the response primitive with Response Status Code indicating “BAD_REQUEST" error.

 Recv-6.5.
-If a new associatedCrossResourceSub is provided, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.
+Check if a new associatedCrossResourceSub is provided.

+If so, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.
 If a <crossResourceSubscription> Hosting CSE ID is removed from associatedCrossResourceSub, the Hosting CSE shall send a Notify request for Subscription Deletion using the procedures in 7.5.1.2.4. to the <crossResourceSubscription> Hosting CSE.

 -----------------------End of change 2---------------------------------------------